-Genotyping of baseline samples using the Roche/454 FLX platform
+Genotyping of baseline samples using the FLX platform

-FLX sequencing was successful for baseline samples from a total of 526 patients of which 187 samples had previous ARV exposure as a result of PMTCT while the remaining 339 had no previous exposure to ARVs.
+FLX sequencing was successful for baseline samples from a total of 526 patients of which 187 samples had previous ARV exposure as a result of PMTCT therapy while the remaining 339 had no previous exposure to ARVs.
 The eventual clinical outcome of all of these individuals was known and showed that out of the 339 no-PMTCT patients, 50 had exhibited VF while 289 exhibited virologic success (VS) during the course of follow-up.
 On the other hand, out of 187 PMTCT exposed patients, 25 exhibited VF and 162 exhibited VS.

 The number of samples with and without predicted drug resistant HIV in the PMTCT and no-PMTCT groups at varying prevalence cutoffs (1%, 5%, 10%, 15% and 20%) that were predicted drug resistant to at least one baseline drug increased when the prevalence cutoff was decreased to 1% (Figure 5.1).
 In the no-PMTCT VF group of 50, there was only one sample exhibiting resistant virus to at least one baseline drug at prevalence level range 5% to 20% but this increased to five samples (10%) at prevalence level of 1%.
 Similar increments in the number of individuals predicted as resistant as the prevalence levels decreased were observed in other groups as well (Figure 5.1).